kyegomez/swarms/docs/examples/flow.md

 Welcome to the walkthrough guide for beginners on using the "Flow" feature within the Swarms module.
 This guide is designed to help you understand and utilize the capabilities of the Flow class for seamless interactions with AI language models.

-## Table of Contents

-1\. **Understanding the Flow Feature**

-   - 1.1 What is the Flow Feature?

-   - 1.2 Key Concepts

-2\. **Setting Up the Environment**

-   - 2.1 Prerequisites

-   - 2.2 Installing Required Librarie

-3\. **Creating a Flow Instance**

-   - 3.1 Importing the Required Modules

-   - 3.2 Initializing the Language Model

-   - 3.3 Creating a Flow Instance

-4\. **Running a Flow**

-   - 4.1 Defining the Task

-   - 4.2 Running the Flow

-   - 4.3 Interacting with the AI

-   - 4.4 Dynamic Temperature Handling

-5\. **Customizing Flow Behavior**

-   - 5.1 Stopping Conditions

-   - 5.2 Retry Mechanism

-   - 5.3 Loop Interval

-   - 5.4 Interactive Mode

-6\. **Saving and Loading Flows**

-   - 6.1 Saving a Flow

-   - 6.2 Loading a Saved Flow

-7\. **Analyzing Feedback and Undoing Actions**

-   - 7.1 Providing Feedback

-   - 7.2 Undoing the Last Action

-   - 7.3 Response Filtering

-8\. **Advanced Features**

-   - 8.1 Streamed Generation

-   - 8.2 Real-time Token Generation

-9\. **Best Practices**

-   - 9.1 Conciseness and Clarity

-   - 9.2 Active Voice

-   - 9.3 Highlighting Important Points

-   - 9.4 Consistent Style

-10\. **Conclusion**
+### Table of Contents

+1. **Introduction to Swarms Flow Module**
+   - 1.1 What is Swarms?
+   - 1.2 Understanding the Flow Module

+2. **Setting Up Your Development Environment**
+   - 2.1 Installing Required Dependencies
+   - 2.2 API Key Setup
+   - 2.3 Creating Your First Flow

+3. **Creating Your First Flow**
+   - 3.1 Importing Necessary Libraries
+   - 3.2 Defining Constants
+   - 3.3 Initializing the Flow Object
+   - 3.4 Initializing the Language Model
+   - 3.5 Running Your Flow
+   - 3.6 Understanding Flow Options

+4. **Advanced Flow Concepts**
+   - 4.1 Custom Stopping Conditions
+   - 4.2 Dynamic Temperature Handling
+   - 4.3 Providing Feedback on Responses
+   - 4.4 Retry Mechanism
+   - 4.5 Response Filtering
+   - 4.6 Interactive Mode

+5. **Saving and Loading Flows**
+   - 5.1 Saving Flow State
+   - 5.2 Loading a Saved Flow

+6. **Troubleshooting and Tips**
+   - 6.1 Analyzing Feedback
+   - 6.2 Troubleshooting Common Issues

+7. **Conclusion**

 ---

+### 1. Introduction to Swarms Flow Module

+#### 1.1 What is Swarms?

+Swarms is a powerful framework designed to provide tools and capabilities for working with language models and automating various tasks.
+It allows developers to interact with language models seamlessly.

-## 1. Understanding the Flow Feature
+## 1.2 Understanding the Flow Feature

-### 1.1 What is the Flow Feature?
+### What is the Flow Feature?

 The Flow feature is a powerful component of the Swarms framework that allows developers to create a sequential, conversational interaction with AI language models.
 It enables developers to build multi-step conversations, generate long-form content, and perform complex tasks using AI.
 The Flow class provides autonomy to language models, enabling them to generate responses in a structured manner.

-### 1.2 Key Concepts
+### Key Concepts

 Before diving into the practical aspects, let's clarify some key concepts related to the Flow feature: